-According to a foreigner who recently went through the process.
+According to a Brazilian who went through this process recently

-When I accepted the proposal to come here, I had many questions and uncertainties, and that’s why I would like to share what I have learned along the way to help you in your moving process.
+When I accepted the job offer to come here, I had many doubts and insecurities.
+That’s exactly why I want to share some of the lessons I learned along the way — to help you in your own relocation journey.

 1. My experience

-So here’s the first tip: stay in an Airbnb for at least a month, so you don’t have to worry about finding a place right away.
+So here’s my first tip: if you don’t already have a place to stay, book an Airbnb for at least a month — that way, you won’t have to worry right away.

-Now that you know a little bit about what I went through, I’ll tell you some particularities of renting a house in Portugal.
+Now that you know a bit about my journey, let me tell you about some of the differences between renting in Portugal and renting in Brazil.

 2. Renting a house in Portugal